 Ford V8 (Model 18) (1932)

 After Model A, Ford launched a completely new model in 1932.
 The Model 18 was the first American car to have a gigantic V8 engine installed.
-The V-8 was marketed as the Model 18 in starting year, and commonly known as the Ford V 8.
+The V-8 was marketed as the Model 18, commonly known as the Ford V 8.
 It had the all-new flathead V 8 engine, 221 cu in.
 (3.6 l).
 V8 had 65 HP (48 kW) when introduced.
 This engine choice was more popular than the four-cylinder.

 Mercedes-Benz 380 (1933)

-The Mercedes-Benz Type 380 is an eight cylinder powered automobile, introduced by the German car manufacturer, Mercedes-Benz, in 1933.
-The car is also referred as the Mercedes-Benz Type 380 K, because of the “Kompressor” (Supercharger) fitted on the fast cars, but this designation was never officially used by the manufacturer.
-This was the first Mercedes-Benz to use an independent suspension setup, with a double wishbone front axle, double-joint swing axle at the rear, and separate wheel location, coil springs and damping.
+The Mercedes-Benz Type 380 is an eight-cylinder powered automobile, introduced by the German car manufacturer, Mercedes-Benz, in 1933.
+The car is also referred to as the Mercedes-Benz Type 380 K, because of the “Kompressor” (Supercharger) fitted on the fast cars, but this designation was never officially used by the manufacturer.
+It was the first Mercedes-Benz to use an independent suspension setup, with a double-joint swing axle at the rear, double-wishbone front axle, and separate wheel location, coil springs, and damping.